bagasjiwanta/bagasjiwanta/README.md

 ---
 ✨ I'm a frontend web developer, currently learning and using react and bunch of other libraries.

-🌱 I'm currently studying at Bandung Institute of Technology (2020)
+🌱 I'm currently studying at Bandung Institute of Technology (Undergraduate, 2020)